-Archaeological and architectural heritage is protected by the Historic Places Act 1993.
+Archaeological sites are protected by the Historic Places Act 1993.
 The Act requires local authorities to have particular regard to heritage values when developing policies and making decisions about resources.
-It is an offence to remove or damage sites protected under this Act, including wahi tapu.
+It is an offence to remove or damage sites protected under this Act, including waahi tapu.